Tattarisuo case: Investigation

-A 14-year-old student found a severed woman's hand on 19 August 1930, in the spring of Tattarisuo.
-It alarmed the police, but then was forgotten until 18 September 1931, when more mutilated human body parts—several hands, feet, fingers, hair, and a head—were found in the same spring.
+A 14-year-old student found a woman's severed hand on 19 August 1930, in the spring of Tattarisuo.
+The discovery alarmed the police, but then was forgotten until 18 September 1931, when more mutilated human body parts—several hands, feet, fingers, hair, and a head—were found in the same spring.
 The discoveries caused an uproar in the Finnish media.

 Suspects

 Finnish Freemasons, Oddfellows and the members of the Ruusu-Risti organization were suspected, owing to a local belief that they allegedly used human body parts in rituals.
 Although these organizations were ultimately found to be innocent, the controversy stirred by the case led to the Freemasons being excluded from the Finnish Officers' Union.
 A small head cheese factory in Sörnäinen was another suspect.
 The information supposedly connecting the factory to the case was proven false and the newspaper that reported it had to pay fines, but the Finnish saying "traces lead to the head cheese factory (jäljet johtavat sylttytehtaaseen)" remained in use.
 Far-right media in Finland also blamed the Tattarisuo case on Jewish ritual murder.